salilab/imp/doc/manual/design_example.md

 # Original Description # {#design_original}

- Hao wants to implement ligand/protein scoring to IMP so that he can take advantage of the existing infrastructure.
+ Hao wants to implement ligand/protein scoring to %IMP so that he can take advantage of the existing infrastructure.
 The details of the scoring function are currently experimental.
 The code does the following: